 Planning a Trip to the BWCA?
 Here Are Four Routes You Gotta Try

-There’s still time to reserve a permit and decide on a route.
-To get help inspire you, here are four loops (or near loops) that some of our members suggested.
+To help inspire you, here are four loops (or near loops) that some of our members suggested.
 These canoe trips range from four to six days and as far as difficulty goes, they run the gamut.

 Of course, everyone has their list of favorite lakes and routes in the BWCA.
 Let us know yours in the comments section.